 From September 1888 to March 1897 Konstantin studied at the St. Petersburg Academy of Arts.
 In 1897-1898 he studied at the Academie Colarossi in Paris.
-In 1899 he moved to St. Petersburg.
+And in 1899 he moved to St. Petersburg.

 In 1923 Somov went to America.
-In January 1924, exhibition of his paintings was held in New York.
+A year later, in January 1924, exhibition of his paintings was held in New York.

 For Somov the most important and precious thing in painting was the cult of beauty, which was associated with a contemplative attitude to the world, and especially to the world of things.

-Konstantin Somov died on May 6, 1939 in Paris and was buried in Sainte-Genevieve-des-Bois cemetery.
+Konstantin Somov died on May 6, 1939 in Paris and was buried at the Sainte-Genevieve-des-Bois cemetery.